 All ants live in colonies, consisting of an egg-laying female (queen), short-lived males, and workers (sterile females).
 The ants you see foraging in your garden or kitchen are workers.
 Workers that find food communicate with other workers by depositing a chemical message on the substrate as they crawl back to the nest.
 Although we cannot smell it, this “trail pheromone” sticks to the substrate for long periods of time; that helps other ants find the food at the end of the trail.

-A good ant control technician should find out where that trail ends.
+A good ant control technician will find out where that trail ends.

-In the spring ants develop wings and fly to new locations and invade homes to forage for food or to establish a new nest.
+In spring, ants develop wings and fly to new locations, invading homes to forage for food or establishing a new nest.

 They warm during the spring and look similar to flying ants.
 Examine them closely to make sure that you have the correct pest!
-Ants are thin-waisted and have elbowed antennae.
-Termites have thicker waists and have antennae that resemble strings of tiny beads.
+Ants are thin-waisted with elbowed antennae; whereas termites have thicker waists and antennae that resemble strings of tiny beads.
 You may need a magnifying glass to examine antennal features.

 Ants that live outside and forage in the home.

 Ants that live outside will travel inside the home to search for food.
 Some species may ultimately reside in houses, discussed later in this fact sheet.
 To prevent both of these scenarios, follow these basic ant control procedures:

 - Firstly, seal cracks and crevices to eliminate passages into the home.
 If you do not seal entry points, ants will probably find their way into your house at some later time.

 - Second, scrub around entry points with a detergent (to remove the trail pheromone) and spray a residual insecticide around entry points.